fabric/fabric/sites/docs/upgrading.rst

   call their methods" instead of "manipulate global state and call module-level functions."
-- Connections replace *host strings*, which are no longer first-order primitives but simply convenient shorthand in a few spots.
+- Connections replace *host strings*, which are no longer first-order primitives but simply convenient, optional shorthand in a few spots (such as `.Connection` instantiation.)
 - Connection objects store per-connection state such as user, hostname, gateway config, etc, and encapsulate low-level objects from Paramiko (such as their ``SSHClient`` instance.)

+    - There is also a new ``connect_kwargs`` argument available in `.Connection` that takes arbitrary kwargs intended for the Paramiko-level ``connect()`` call; this means Fabric no longer needs explicit patches to support individual Paramiko features.

 - Other configuration state (such as default desired behavior, authentication parameters, etc) can also be stored in these objects, and will affect how they operate.
 This configuration is also inherited from the CLI machinery